Family Educational Rights and Privacy Act (FERPA)

 - The University may not be able to verify your enrollment to someone who wants to provide you with financial aid or insurance or verify attendance to a prospective employer.

-- The University will not be able to publish your name on certain honors lists, organization membership lists, and you cannot participate in athletics which require the publication of team rosters.
+- The University will not be able to publish or share your name with regard to honors lists, organization membership lists, and you cannot participate in athletics which require the publication of team rosters.

 The University assumes no liability for the consequences of compliance with this order to withhold information about you.